 Toys have been in my life since I can remember.
-Of course playing with them as a kid, then picking up what I thought were cool properties in my late teen years, hard-core collecting new stuff in my early twenties, and writing about them ever since.
+Of course, playing with them as a kid, then picking up what I thought were cool properties in my late teen years, hard-core collecting new stuff in my early twenties, and writing about them ever since.
 While I’ve always loved all toys, action figures have always been the backbone of my fandom.
-So with that as a premise, here’s what is sure to be the first of numerous installments of Action Figure Appreciation, where I showcase a few random action figures.
+So with that as a premise, here’s a look at a few from my collection that I want to show love to in this edition of Retro Ramblings.

 G.I.
 Joe – 1986